nickyiliwang0000/h/css/responsive-design.md

 `<meta name="viewport" content="width=device-width, initial-scale=1.0">`

 You should **always** put this tag into the `head` of your document.
 Add it as a snippet to your code editor!
 Without this tag, your site **will not be responsive**.
-It will render as a shrunk down version of your desktop site.
+It will render as a shrunk-down version of your desktop site.

 ### 2. Media queries